-During DPF self cleaning or during extended idling in P (Park), the exhaust system and exhaust (Continued)

-gases are very hot.
+During DPF self cleaning or during extended idling in P (Park), the exhaust system and exhaust gases are very hot.
 Things that burn could touch hot exhaust parts under the vehicle and ignite.
 You or others could be burned.
 Do not park, or idle for an extended period of time, near or over papers, leaves, dry grass, or other things that can burn.
 Keep the exhaust area clear of material that could ignite or burn.
 See "Parking over Things That Burn" in the owner's manual.

-Extended idle should be avoided because the DPF system is not capable of self cleaning at idle.
-During extended idle operation, monitor the instrument cluster telltale lights and Driver Information Center for messages and take appropriate indicated action.
-Continued idling with the warning light/message on could cause irreversible damage to the DPF requiring repair and possible replacement that might not be covered by the vehicle warranty.
+Avoid extended idling because the DPF system is not capable of self-cleaning at idle.
+During extended idling, monitor the instrument cluster lights and DIC for messages and take appropriate action.
+Continued idling with the warning light/ message on could cause damage to the DPF requiring repair and possible replacement that might not be covered by the vehicle warranty.

-You will also notice a change in the exhaust sound and engine idle speed.
+During self-cleaning there will be a change in the exhaust sound and engine idle speed.
+Along with this, a burning smell and reduction in fuel economy may be noticed.
 This is normal.